wgy1027/postFireSeverityAssessment/postFire/Postfire-Literature.md

 ## An alternative spectral index for rapid fire severity assessments
 2012

+The authors have developed an alternative index based on single date short-wave infrared (SWIR) and mid infrared (MIR) reflectance.
+In contrast with the (d)NBR, the SWIR–MIR index (SMI) is robust against scattering caused by smoke plumes over active fires allowing fire severity assessments to be generated when the area is still obscured by smoke.
+With the SMI was generated using MODIS/ASTER (MASTER) airborne simulator data, the authors performed a regression analysis in which 92 Geo Composite Burn Index (GeoCBI) field plots of severity were randomly assigned to two equal halves, a training and a validation dataset, during ten separate trials.
+The experimental results evaluating the the consistence of SMI, Normalized Burn Ratio (NBR), and differenced Normalized Burn Ratio (dNBR) to GeoCBI were presented.

 ## A method for extracting burned areas from Landsat TM_ETM+ images by soft aggregation of multiple Spectral Indices and a region growing algorithm
 2012

 ## Modeling of multi-strata forest fire severity using Landsat TM Data
 2011

+In this study, using field measured fire severity across five forest strata of dominant tree, intermediate-sized tree, shrub, herb, substrate layers, and the aggregated measure of CBI as response variables, we fit statistical models with predictors of Landsat TM bands, Landsat derived NBR or dNBR, image differencing, and image ratioing data.
+We model multi-strata forest fire in the historical recorded largest wildfire in California, the Big Sur Basin Complex fire.
+We explore the potential contributions of the post-fire Landsat bands, image differencing, image ratioing to fire severity modeling and compare with the widely used NBR and dNBR.
+Models using combinations of post-fire Landsat bands perform much better than NBR, dNBR, image differencing, and image ratioing.
+We predict and map multi-strata forest fire severity across the whole Big Sur fire areas, and find that the overall measure CBI is not optimal to represent multi-strata forest fire severity.

 ## Estimation of Biomass Burned Areas Using Multiple-Satellite-Observed Active Fires
 2011